jCodingStuff/DataMadness/Documents/Script.md

 * Ingredients for the recipe
 * The steps to follow to cook this recipe

-## Type of cuisine (13s)
+## Type of cuisine (11s)

 In our dataset we have a number of tags for each recipe.
-To explore the evolution in popularity of these tags we plot the % of recipes containing each of them.
+To explore their evolution in popularity we plot the % of recipes containing each of them.

 > Display `tags_yearly.png`

-We observe that `healthy` and `vegetarian` appear to show the most consistently high popularity so we decide we will use these.
+We observe that `healthy` and `vegetarian` appear to show the most consistently high popularity so we decide to use them.

-## Name for the recipe (31s)
+## Name for the recipe (21s)

 Our next step is deciding the name.
 We thought about going for 'The best recipe ever' but decided to go for something a bit more descriptive.